 8. Save Layer Edits.
 (Feature Count incorrectly reverts to previous value - reads '3').

-#18 Updated by Andreas Neumann about 4 years ago
+#18 Updated by Andreas Neumann over 4 years ago

 - File qgis-rel-dev.png added